piffpaffpuff/woocommerce-delivery-notes/readme.md

 Yes, use the `wcdn_order_item_before` action hook.
 It allows you to add html content before the itam name.

-An example that adds a 50px large product image:
+An example that adds a 50px large product image.
+Paste the code in the `functions.php` file of your theme:

 ```
 function my_product_image( $product ) {